Department of

 Project Proposals

-You have one week from today to form a team and write a one- or two-page project proposal.
+You have ten days from today to form a team and write a 500 to 800 word project proposal.
 There should be enough information in the proposal for me to accept or reject it; specifically, you should tell me what you propose to deliver.
-It's a good idea to have several phases, so if, for example, you run out of time to complete phase 3, you will at least have phases 1 and 2 written and tested.
+It’s a good idea to have several phases, so if, for example, you run out of time to complete phase 3, you will at least have phases 1 and 2 written and tested.
+Submit proposals earlier if possible, so that I can give you feedback earlier.

-I won't be surprised if the scope of the project at the end of the quarter is different from the scope described in the proposal, but I expect the project to be recognizably the same.
-All projects should be executed in Smalltalk.
-Project proposals should list the team name, the team members, the context of the project (e.g., a multiplayer internet game, a tool to enhance the Pharo development environment), and some brief user stories describing interactions with the project.
+I won’t be surprised if the scope of the project at the end of the quarter is different from the scope described in the proposal, but I expect the project to be recognizably the same.
+I encourage you to execute your project in Grace, JavaScript, Ruby, Python, or Smalltalk, so that I can read it, but you can propose another language if there is good reason to do so.
+Project proposals should list the team name, the team members, the context of the project, and some brief user stories outlining functionality offered by the project.
+User stories are descriptions of interactions with your imagined system from the point of view of the user.

 Schedule